Skip to content

 0

-I try to use an AWS Identity and Access Management (IAM) role for a service account.
-But my Amazon Elastic Kubernetes Service (Amazon EKS) pod fails to assume the assigned IAM role.
-I receive an authorization error.
-Or, my pod tries to use the default IAM role assigned to the Amazon EKS node instead of the IAM role assigned to my pod.
+I want to use an AWS Identity and Access Management (IAM) role for a service AWS account (IRSA).
+However, my Amazon Elastic Kubernetes Service (Amazon EKS) Pod can’t assume the assigned IAM role.
+Or, my Pod uses the default IAM role that's assigned to the Amazon EKS node instead.

 Resolution